Live at Tralfamadore

-Live at Tralfamadore is the fifth album, and the first live album by the Norwegian band Madrugada.
-It was released on EMI records in 2005 and went on to become the highest selling release in Norway for that year with the band's previous release The Deep End as the runner up.
+Live at Tralfamadore is the fifth album and the first live album by the Norwegian band Madrugada.
+It was released on EMI records on 14 December 2005 and went on to become the highest selling release in Norway for that year, with the band's previous release The Deep End as the runner up.
 The songs were recorded at various locations during 2003 and 2005 as noted in the track listing.
-The powerful, ' You Better Leave ' is the only 'new' song on the album and the only song (so far) unavailable elsewhere as a recorded studio version.
+The album features the song "You Better Leave", which is still unavailable elsewhere as a recorded studio version.

 The name Tralfamadore is a reference to the fictional home planet of aliens from several novels by the American science fiction author Kurt Vonnegut.

+The album has sold 88,500 copies in Norway.